hmcts/attic-cmc-legal-integration-tests/README.md

 ```

 This will:
-- start all the services beside the `legal-rep-frontend`, you'll need to start that one on it's own,
+- start all the services beside the `legal-frontend`, you'll need to start that one on it's own,
 - mount database volumes, thanks to which your data will persist between environment restarts,
 - expose container ports to the host, so all the APIs and databases will be directly accessible.
 Use `docker ps` or read the [compose file](./docker-compose.yml) to see how the ports are mapped.